AlisterAmo/processUtils/README.md

 from processUtils import *
 programlauncher = SubprocessManager()
-programlauncher.launch('/full/path/to/external/tool -o "complex set" "of parameters" "between quotes"')
+programlauncher.launch('/full/path/to/external/tool -o "complex set" "of parameters" "between quotes"') time.sleep(1)
-# this will show the stdout so far, without risk of deadlocks :)
+# next method will show the stdout so far, without risk of deadlocks :)
+print "Output of the program launched:\n" + programlauncher.last.stdout
+# Note the convenience shortcut programlauncher.last, always pointing to the last program launched so its easier to handle
+time.sleep(60)  # we pause a minute
+if programlauncher.last.running:
-print "Output of the program launched:\n" + programlauncher.last.stdout  # Note the convenience shortcut programlauncher.last, always pointing to the last program launched so its easier to handle time.sleep(60)  # we pause a minute if programlauncher.last.running: print "The program is still running after one minute, we will ask it to terminate..." programlauncher.last.terminate()  # use .terminate() to send a terminate signal
+  print "The program is still running after one minute, we will ask it to terminate..." programlauncher.last.terminate()  # use .terminate() to send a terminate signal
 else:
   howmuchtimeago = time.time() - programlauncher.last.finishedat  #
   print "The program was terminated {} seconds ago.".format(howmuchtimeago)
+# and now we launch a second program
+programlauncher.launch('/path/to/a/new/program -a option1 -b option2 -c "a string as parameter"')
+# and a third
+programlauncher.launch('top')
+# but we can acess all the info of previous two if we want to
+print "Commands launched so far, and active status:" for program in programlauncher.ManagedProcesses: print 'Command: "{}"  -   Running: {}'.format(program.command, str(program.running))
+# some global stats
+print 'Total programs launched: {}'.format(programlauncher.stats['launched']) print 'Total programs still running: {}'.format(programlauncher.stats['running'])
 ```

 I hope you get the idea, but feel free to inspect the self explanatory contents of the code.
 I have not written a better documentation yet and the module is still in process of changes and incorporation of new features, your suggestions and commits are more than welcome.